Peninsular Plateau: Types, Features: What is Patland Plateau?

-Example: Various active peaks around the world such as Mount Tongariro comes in the category of the volcanic plateau.
+Example: Various active peaks around the world such as Mount Tongariro come in the category of the volcanic plateau.

-3. Intermont Plateau: The plateau which is located in between the two mountain ranges.
+3. Intermont Plateau: The plateau is located in between the two mountain ranges.

 Example: The Tibetan Plateau between two-fold mountains, the Himalayas and the Kunlun.

 Here are some situations which result in the formation of the plateau:

 1. Thermal Expansion: It is one of the most common reasons for the formation of the plateau.
 Lithosphere thermal explanation has made many world-famous plateaus around the globe.

 2. Plateau of Yellowstone national park in the United States